explodinggradients/ragas/docs/concepts/metrics/context_precision.md

 # Context Precision

-Average Precision is a metric that evaluates whether all of the ground-truth relevant items present in the `contexts` are ranked higher or not.
+Context Precision is a metric that evaluates whether all of the ground-truth relevant items present in the `contexts` are ranked higher or not.
 Ideally all the relevant chunks must appear at the top ranks.
 This metric is computed using the `question` and the `contexts`, with values ranging between 0 and 1, where higher scores indicate better precision.

 ```{math}
 \text{Context Precision@k} = {\sum {\text{precision@k}} \over \text{total number of relevant items in the top K results}}